In order of appearance.

-- Trickster Mentor: The sacred water that would supposedly multiply Goku's power was actually just tap water.
+- The Sacred Water that would supposedly multiply Goku's power was actually just ordinary water.
 The training Goku underwent to steal the water from Korin was what really improved his skills.

 - Subverted with the Ultra Divine Water, where the water itself brings out the person's power... if they survive drinking it.

-, until the Buu Saga, where she first brings Goku back to life for one day to compete in the World Martial Arts Tournament, and later does the same for Vegeta after his Heroic Sacrifice
+Baba disappears in the Z portion of the manga (though she still appears occasionally in anime filler), until the Buu Saga, where she first brings Goku back to life for one day to compete in the World Martial Arts Tournament, and later does the same for Vegeta after his Heroic Sacrifice.

 - Aloof Big Sister: To Master Roshi.